Members can participate in scientific conferences, training courses or lab visits to learn new techniques with our General Travel Grants.

-- Applicants must not have received one of the following Society grants in the two years before the closing date of the round applied to: General Travel Grants, International Sponsored Places or Visiting Fellowships.
+- Applicants must not have received one of the following Society grants in the two years before the closing date of the round applied to: General Travel Grants, International Sponsored Places or Travel Award for Skills and Knowledge.

 - Applicants must not have received one of the following Society grants in the 12 months before the closing date of the round applied to: Student Bursary, Early Career Bursary or Full Member Bursary.

 - Applicants need to provide an abstract that has been submitted to the conference, to demonstrate active participation.
 In the case of visits to other laboratories to learn new techniques, please provide a summary of the intended work to be undertaken during the visit.

 Please also read the guidelines for applicants before applying.